kctolli/Resume/README.md

 2021 <br> | <br> Present

-- Improved and maintained systems to be optimized and secure
+- Backend Development with tools such as Node JS,  AWS, and Dynamodb
-- Researched and implemented efficient software systems
+- Improved systems to be secure with the Node Package Manager
-- Maintained legacy features and deployed new features
+- Maintained legacy features, and deployed new features using the DERN stack